douglaspereira04/cvblocks/README.md

 After that, the output should display the address of the server.

 # Smart Contracts
-The Smart Contracts chaincode are written in Node.js in the directories:
+The Smart Contracts chaincode are written in Node.js in the files:
 - ```candidate/node/candidate.js```
 - ```recruiter/node/recruiter.js```
 - ```resume/node/resume.js```